Singing While Playing

 Do the mental work first.
 If you’re learning by ear, listen to recordings and internalize the beat before you dig into the parts.
 If you’re reading, spend some time alone with the score, away from your instrument.
 When in doubt, count out loud.

 Schedule your practice time.
 Prioritize sections that are important or repeated, like a chorus or main theme.
 Also be on the lookout for sections that are technically challenging.
 There is no rule that you must start at the beginning of the song.
-Sometimes, it’s even helpful to start at the end; that way, you are always working towards parts already know.
+Sometimes, it’s even helpful to start at the end; that way, you are always working towards parts you already know.
 Everyone’s schedule is different, but my preference is to work in practice blocks that are 20-50 mins long.

 Practice parts separately.
 Depending on the song, it may be necessary to start with your instrument, slowly or hands separately.
 Other times, it will be wiser to plan your voice quality first, mapping out where you’ll breathe between phrases.
 Always use a metronome!